Credit Recovery Program & Summer School

 - Students who are behind in credits and need specific courses to be on track for graduation

-- Students who would like to retake courses to improve grades to meet A-G Eligibility requirements (Received a grade of D in the original course)
+- Students who would like to retake courses to improve grades to meet A-G Eligibility requirements (received a grade of D in the original course)

-Assessment Methodology |
+Assessment Methodology

 In accordance with CUHSD Board Policy and Administrative Regulation, assessment in credit recovery courses follows a structured approach.
 Students complete mandatory pre-assessments to establish baseline knowledge and identify specific learning gaps.
 Throughout the course, progress is monitored through unit tests, project-based assessments, and performance tasks.
 Post-assessments measure student growth and ensure mastery of content standards.
 Weekly progress monitoring and student-teacher conferences track advancement toward credit completion.
 Final grades and credit awards comply with district grading policies while accommodating flexible demonstration of competency.

-Summer School 2025
+Summer School 2026

 Program Overview